Filpill/blog-web/content/data_projects/pi_SSH.md

 So the SSH command may look like this for example:

 ```[bash]
-ssh pi@192.168.1.134
+ssh pi@192.---.-.---
 ```
 You would then be prompted with a password for which you will have to enter in order to gain access.

-If you have made your own username and password, then substitute with your own credentials.
+But for security purposes I recommend you make your own username and password, then substitute with your own credentials.

 The userame on the Raspberry Pi is **filpill**, so it would be modified like this:

 ```[bash]
-ssh filpill@192.168.1.134
+ssh filpill@192.---.-.---
 ```
 ![SSH IP](/img/piSSH/ssh_ip.jpg#center)

-### Replacing IP Address with Hostname SSH Protocol
+### Replacing IP Address with Hostname

 Now obviously its not that easy to remember an IP address everytime you want to SSH into the Pi.
 So we could store an alias for the IP in the **/etc/hosts** directory.